-Recommended Future Land Use, Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.
+Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.

 - 1. Encourage a transition from single-use retail development to include a variety of uses.
 Allow moderate density residential (up to 22 DUA), office, retail, civic/institutional, and hotel/motel uses.
-Residential development should incorporate at least two building types, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings. - 2.
+Residential development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multifamily, etc.). - 2.
 Drive-through facilities are appropriate on properties south of Village Shopping Center Dr. South only if they meet the Community Design criteria below (#7).
 Commercial uses with gasoline pumps are not appropriate. - 3.
 As this area transitions to a more urban form, encourage multiple tenants in a single building as an interim strategy to re-purpose larger buildings.